Pradeepreddy405/Kuberenetes_Hands_on/Kubernetes/2_Module/k_8_s_deployment_practice.md

         kubectl create deployment myapp --image=nginx:latest      -----> Create deployment through IMPERATIVE APPROACH

+        This is an imperative command because it directly creates the deployment without defining the desired state in a configuration file.
+In production, we prefer declarative approaches using YAML and kubectl apply

         kubectl apply -f deployment.yaml               -----> updates the resources in the YAML file, making the cluster match the desired state.